Athlean-X is one of the most well-known and polarizing fitness brands on the planet.

-You don’t have to waste money buying multiple programs because Superhero X12 has specific workouts, diets, and strategies to help you do it all.
+You don’t have to buy multiple programs (or pay a monthly subscription) because Superhero X12 has specific workouts, diets, and strategies to help you do it all.

-Second, Athlean-X programs typically eat up your free time and make you practically LIVE in the gym.
+Second, Athlean-X programs typically eat up a lot of free time and make you practically LIVE in the gym.

 Do you like the idea of working out 5 or 6 days per week?